booptroopeugene/booptroopeugene/posts/assault-arrest-attempted-fights-as-pro-and-anti-cop-demonstrators-clashed.md

 Among many logical next steps for those participating in local public events, especially those participating as media and/or medics, may be to receive training in conflict de-escalation.

 Thank you to Tre and all who kept the peace tonight.
-Stay safe, we love you. *— Ellen.*
+Stay safe, we love you. *— Remy.*

 <!--EndFragment-->